The Marginal Effects of Ethereum Network MEV Transaction Re-Ordering

-The median marginal effects, as well as the marginal effects of the 10th and 90th percentile, are shown in Figure \ref{fig:daily_quantile}.
-There is some evidence that the distribution of marginal effects is right-skewed and that the median may be more representative than the mean.
-However, results considering the average marginal effects differ very little from results based on median marginal effects.
-The median marginal effects for October 1st are $30.91\%$ for transactions from DEX, $13.83\%$ for transactions to DEX, $0.02\%$ for maximum fee per gas, and $37.27\%$ for transactions to an MEV agent.
-Additionally, we observe little intraday variation of the marginal effects.
+The median marginal effects, as well as the marginal effects at the 10th and 90th percentiles, are shown in Figure \ref{fig:daily_quantile}.
+Again, we report marginal effects from the full model with controls.
+There is some evidence that the distribution of marginal effects is skewed and that the median may be more representative than the mean.
+However, results considering the average marginal effects are qualitatively similar to results based on median marginal effects.
+The median marginal effects for October 1st are $37.56\%$ for transactions from DEX, $8.61\%$ for transactions to DEX, $1\%$ for maximum fee per gas, and $37.54\%$ for transactions to an MEV agent.
+Note that as maximum fee per gas is the lone continuous variable, we impose the normalization that the marginal effect reported is for a $1\%$ change in the probability of a transaction appearing in the first block quartile.
+Additionally, we observe limited intraday variation of the marginal effects.

-Again excluding October 3rd because of the anomolous negative marginal effect of maximum fee per gas, we find that approximately 7,700 additional units of gas per day on average are required to prevent transaction reordering.
-This is equivalent to approximately \$0.39 additional gas per transaction.
+We find that approximately 4,600 additional units of gas per transaction on average are required to prevent transaction reordering.
+This is equivalent to approximately \$0.20 of additional gas per transaction.
+This is nearly identical to the estimated effects for October 1st, \$0.21 per transaction.
 There were 35,799,578 transactions recorded for the month of October.
-Thus, this transaction reordering insurance would cost approximately 267.8 billion units of gas or almost \$13.64 million.
+Thus, the shadow price of time priority is approximately 164.8 billion units of gas or almost \$7.2 million.